yanhaijing/template.js/README.md

 ## User Guide

-template.js is a better way than concatenating strings
+template.js is a better way than concatenating strings, Click to use [codesandbox](https://codesandbox.io/s/template-js-demo-6xgjxw?file=/src/index.mjs) for a quick demo

 Template example